ArthurLumertz/taplixic-old/README.md

 - **Survival Enthusiasts:** Strategize, gather, and thrive!
 - **Casual Gamers:** Relax and enjoy a laid-back gaming experience.

+**Development Status:**
+Taplixic is currently in active development, and exciting updates are on the horizon.
+As of now, the game features:
+- Random World Generation
+- Collision Mechanics

 **🚀 Get ready for an unforgettable journey in Taplixic!**

 ![Taplixic Screenshot](screenshot.png)